 As of June 2018, there are nearly close to 500 Atrium C-QUR mesh lawsuits pending.
 The first trial is set for February 19, 2020.

 MDLs are legal procedures designed to combine lawsuits with similar questions of fact for economical and efficiency purposes.
 Each plaintiff has his or her own attorney representing him or her for damages.
 In this way, MDLs are not like lawsuits where one plaintiff or a small group of plaintiffs bring a claim on behalf of an entire class of consumers.

-You do not have much of a choice if an MDL is set up.
+You do not have much of a choice if a hernia mesh MDL is set up.
 For instance

 - if your attorney files a claim in state court, the case will likely be removed to federal court on diversity and then transferred to the MDL by the Judicial Panel of Multidistrict Litigation.